PPeltola/golem/README.md

 ## The current state

 At it's current state _GOLEM_ is a walking skeleton (adventurers beware!) of a campaign & character management system.
-The current build implements user registration & authentication, basic campaign creation & listing, basic character creation, listing, updating & deletion and available skill creation for admin users.
-The campaign & character management that the current buil implements is far from enough to be used in an actual campaign, but I atleast intend to develop the tool further on my spare time.
+The current build implements user registration & authentication, basic campaign creation & listing, basic character creation, reading & listing, updating & deletion and available skill creation for admin users.
+The campaign & character management that the current build implements is far from enough to be used in an actual campaign, but the foundations for further development are already in place.

+## Heroku build

+[Current build in Heroku](https://tsoha-golem.herokuapp.com/)

 ## Documentation

-[Current build in Heroku](https://tsoha-golem.herokuapp.com/)

-Sorry for the slow progress, I just haven't had enough time :/
+Documentation goes here

+## Admin account

+The Heroku build hasa pre-created admin account:
+	- Username: admin
+	- Password admin123

+The current build only supports one admin account, and grants the privileges simply to the account named admin.
+If you want to run the application locally you can just create an account named admin.